Church of the Sacred Heart and St Catherine of Alexandria: The Mosaics

-The mosaics at the Sacred Heart were designed by Gabriel Pippet (1880–1962) and carried out by Maurice Josey, assisted by Fred Oates.
-They were begun in 1921 and took 12 years to complete.
-Eight and a half tons of quarter-inch glass was imported from Venice for the purpose.
+The mosaics at the Sacred Heart Church were designed by renowned artist Gabriel Pippet (1880–1962) from Solihull and carried out by a highly skilled mosaicist Maurice Josey, from London, assisted by Fred Oates, a teenager.
+They were started in 1921 and took 12 years to complete, although some later work was added.
+Eight and a half tons of quarter-inch glass mosaic tiles, called "tesserae" – coloured pieces of Venetian glass, were imported from Venice for the purpose.
 The influence of the mosaics of Ravenna is very apparent.
 Indeed, Pippet travelled to Ravenna and Rome to study the mosaics before completing the designs.
+Hodgkinson, Peacock and Josey also visited Ravenna.
+Along one side of the nave, the story of St. Richard of Droitwich (also known as St. Richard of Chichester), is told and along the other side is the story of the life of the Virgin Mary.
+Perhaps the most impressive art is a depiction of the 'Nine Choirs of Angels' on the East wall above the choir gallery.
+Today the church has a very effective lighting system to illuminate the mosaic scenes and amplify their beauty.